RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   I want to restrict access to my Amazon Simple Storage Service (Amazon S3) bucket so that objects can be a**ccessed only through my Amazon CloudFront distribution**.
 How can I do that?
 Create a CloudFront origin access identity (OAI)

+- If you want CloudFront to cache different versions of your objects based on the **language specified** in the request, configure CloudFront to forward the `Accept-Language` header to your origin.

 ## AWS Global Accelerator

 TCP / UDP

+## AWS Batch

+AWS Batch is a fully-managed service that can launch and manage the compute resources needed to execute batch jobs.
+It can scale the compute environment based on the size and timing of the batch jobs.

 ## Amazon MQ

 ## Amazon SQS

+- For **Maximum message size**, enter a value.
+The range is **1 KB to 256 KB**.
+The default value is 256 KB.
+- To manage large Amazon Simple Queue Service (Amazon SQS) messages, you can use Amazon Simple Storage Service (Amazon S3) and the **Amazon SQS Extended Client Library for Java.** This is especially useful for storing and consuming messages **up to 2 GB.** Unless your application requires repeatedly creating queues and leaving them inactive or storing large amounts of data in your queues, consider using Amazon S3 for storing your data.

 - Standard queue